 In 2012, Mya suffered a vocal cord hemorrhage, leading to the longterm hiatus of the Ramblers, six months of no singing — and two months of no talking due to a new surgical technique that saved and enhanced her voice.

 Returning to her folk roots, the day Mya got a clean bill of health she showed up at the Falcon Ridge Folk Festival, after not seeing her best musician friends for months.
 In the interim silence, she’d worked on releasing her first acoustic solo record, aptly titled Lucky — it was recorded one week before her vocal injury — and at the festival, met John Platt, an esteemed folk DJ, and gave him a copy.
 Within two months Mya was on the road and on the radio from coast-to-coast supporting the album, learning how to sing again, and evolving a new career as a traveling troubadour.

-Since the fall of 2012, Mya has become a steady figure in the national folk music scene, performing her own music constantly, both solo and with her band of friends.
-She is also a dedicated member of Scott Wolfson and Other Heroes, a collective project centered around their eponymous leader’s compositions.
+Since the fall of 2012, Mya has become a steady figure in the national folk and Americana music scenes on both coasts, performing her own music, both solo acoustic and electric with her band of friends, as Mya Byrne and the Something Extra.

-For gear, Mya favors a homemade Telecaster she built on her 21st birthday, a Gibson SG, a 1952 Supro lap steel, two ancient Guild acoustics, a 1922 Gibson A-2 mandolin, and a 1966-vintage Epiphone mandolin with a P-90 pickup (occasionally played through a Marshall).
-Her main amps are a 1962 Silvertone 1471 and a modded 1977 Fender Princeton Reverb.
-She is endorsed by D’Addario Strings.
+For gear, Mya favors a homemade Telecaster she built on her 21st birthday, a 1986 Gibson SG, a 1952 Supro lap steel, two ancient Guild acoustics, a 1922 Gibson A-2 mandolin, a $20 Strat she brought back to life, 1973 Guild JS-II and 1985 Fender Precision basses, and a 1966 Epiphone mandolin with a P-90 pickup (occasionally played through a Marshall).
+Her main amps are a 1962 Silvertone 1471, a Vox AC4, a Fender Rumble, and a modded 1977 Fender Princeton Reverb.
+She is endorsed by D’Addario.